 - I am a graduate of an occupational therapy program in another country.
 What is required for an occupational therapist license in MA?

 - I am an occupational therapist in another country.
-Am I eligible for an occupational therapist assistant license?
+Am I eligible for an occupational therapy assistant license?

 - Do I need continuing education (CE) credits to renew my occupational therapist/occupational therapy assistant license?